 As a paying customer, you deserve better than poor-quality Flash videos recorded a decade ago.
 MIT actually got it right a decade ago – age of video isn’t a factor when enough effort is put in, and the videos are high quality and easy to understand.
 Although there’s no direct correlation between lectures in 4K resolution and test scores, ask yourself – what’s the resolution of a blackboard?
 Should I accept any less than that?
 If a used smartphone’s camera resolution is better than that of the video that’s uploaded for your course, then it’s probably time to re-record the lectures.

-If a professor is about to sit down to record the ten hours of lectures provided in a course, they should be using a professional-grade microphone.
+If a professor is about to sit down to record the 14 hours of lectures provided in a course, they should be using a professional-grade microphone.
 More than once I’ve had to watch videos recorded on an old laptop that struggled under the weight of the screen recorder.
 The fans repeatedly turning on and off drowned out the speaker’s voice and made understanding the professor very difficult.

 While these professors may have total mastery over the courses they’re teaching, they’re not necessarily professional video editors – and given the thousands of dollars you’ll be spending per course, it’s fair to expect some level of professionalism.

-The recruiters will love to tell you about how high-rated the school is, but they won’t tell you that you can hear a laptop’s fan through an entire semester’s content.
+The recruiters will love to tell you about how high-rated the school is, but they won’t tell you that you can hear a loud laptop’s fan through an entire semester’s content.

 Does anyone actually watch these videos besides the students?
 One person other than the professor should actually watch all of the videos in a course and give it a stamp of approval.
 Courses are recorded once and then recycled each semester to hundreds of new students.
 So how does the school know that the videos are actually, well, good?